sk1122/www/src/pages/thoughts/parallel-execution.md

 Fuel is an optimistic rollup and instead of using EVM like everyone else, they have built their own new VM called **FuelVM**, it is an UTXO based VM which has the power of parallel transaction execution and many new things.
 It also has its own new language called **Sway** which is inspired by Rust.

+FuelVM works on **[EIP-648](https://github.com/ethereum/EIPs/issues/648)** proposed **Access Lists**.
+Access Lists helps FuelVM do Parallel Execution of Transaction.
+Every transactions has this list which conveys to VM which contracts the corresponding tx will read/write.
+If there are 2 or more transaction with same contracts on list `((write, write) || (write, read))`, then those tx's will need to be ordered, but if they have totally different contracts, then they can be executed parallely, thus increasing throughput.

+### Sui

+Sui is a very interesting blockchain built by the team who was working on Diem. **Sui Objects** are what powers the magic behind Sui's Parallel Execution.
+Sui objects can be owned by a single or multiple public keys.
+A Transaction has list of objects which tx will interact with.
+If tx only interacts with owned objects or object which has single owner in tx proposer, then that tx bypasses consensus and is executed instantly, enabling instant settlement of tx.
+If tx contains objects with multiple owners, then that tx will go through consensus and executed parallely with other txs whose objects don't collide.

+## Conclusion

+Nothing.
+Just Enjoy and Keep Building!!